Ball of the Foot Pain

 7) Pain In Ball Of Foot When Walking:

-- Pain in ball of foot when walking can be any of the above.
+- Pain in the ball of the foot when walking can be any of the above.

 - Just like running, walking puts increased pressure on the ball of your foot.